 Friends has some comedic moments for sure.
 Smelly Cat is an absolute classic (so much so Taylor Swift covered it during her 1989 tour).
 It still can't hold a candle to HIMYM's long-running inside jokes, though.

 The writers of HIMYM use season call-backs and in-jokes to make viewers feel like they're hanging out with the characters at MacLaren's.
-From the slap-bet and replacing all instances of weed with eating sandwiches to the ducky tie, Xing Hai Shi Bu Xing, and the Pineapple Incident, you can't fully appreciate the series without watching the whole thing.14,4662,981Is this a good point?
+From the slap-bet and replacing all instances of weed with eating sandwiches to the ducky tie, Xing Hai Shi Bu Xing, and the Pineapple Incident, you can't fully appreciate the series without watching the whole thing.

 The Redemption Of Barney Stinson Won An Emmy Nomination